vtex-apps/product-comparison/docs/README.md

 }
 ```

-3. add `"product-comparison-block.selector#pdp"` to the `"store.product.product-comparison"` block as shown in the example below:
+3. Add `product-comparison-block.selector#pdp` to the `store.product.product-comparison` block, as shown in the example below:

 ```diff
  "store.product.product-comparison": {